scttd84/scttd84/README.md

 obv need to define ::: RULESET :::

+---
+welcome to 2025!
+as u will see this year the codex is a chatbot.  hopefully it will do other things
+---

 ^^^TRY to use website...when avail?
 ^^^TRY to use website...when avail?
 ^^^TRY to use website...when avail?